Cetyl/terraform-scripts/Terraform Vault/02-vault-integration.md

 ## Login to Vault
 To log in the valult UI
 - Select Method as token
 - Token as Root Token got in after command ---> ( vault server -dev -dev-listen-address="0.0.0.0:8200")

+#### Important ---> Create a new terminal and add the command ( export VAULT_ADDR='http://0.0.0.0:8200' )

+## Create Secret Engine

+Create a secret engine to connect to vault securely
+- Select Secrets engines / Enable new engine / select KV / Path = kv / Enable engine
+- In kv engine / Create secret / path for this secret = test-secret(name) / Secret data = username/password (any name and pass)
+/ Save

+## Enable AppRole Authentication via UI

+- Select Secret engines / Access / Authentication method / Enable new method
+- Select App Role / Next / Enable Method

 ## Configure Terraform to read the secret from Vault.